VirtualFlyBrain/VFB_2/specs/functional_specs.md

 Would ideally consist of a single viewer providing a 3D context view as the main window with subwindows overlayed providing metadata as well as an intergrated slice viewer.

-The subwindows will consist of a large data display window (most likely at the bottom of the screen) to display detailed descriptions or results.
+The subwindows will consist of a large data display window (most likely at the bottom of the screen if not outside viewer confines - to be discussed) to display detailed descriptions or results.
 Smaller subwindows would consist of:
 * 2D slice viewer,
 * Selected point/area results window (maybe use large data window for this?),
 * Currently displayed,